TheatrumMundi/TheatrumMundi/_posts/2025-08-06-sonnet-on-medallion.markdown

 categories: jekyll update
 ---

-*The subject of this sonnet is a medallion, found on the left side of the entrance to the Church of Saint Sebastian in Venice, of peculiar typology.*
+*The subject of this sonnet is a medallion, found on the left side of the entrance to the Church of Saint Sebastian in Venice, of peculiar typological value.*

 Poverty of blood, that is indigence, <br>
 &nbsp;&nbsp;Is squandered; and what image that remains, <br>